-Join Jess Stratton for an in-depth discussion in this video What can you do with Outlook for Mac?, part of Learn Outlook for Mac 2016: The Basics.
+Join Jess Stratton for an in-depth discussion in this video What can you do with Outlook for Mac?, part of Learning Outlook for Mac 2016.

 - Outlook for Mac is a complete personal organizer.
 It's part of the Microsoft Office Suite.
 You can add multiple email addresses that you have and you can even view them in one unified inbox to get through your work much more efficiently.
 You can file those emails into folders, or you can also set followup flags on particular emails that you need to be reminded of that contain actionable items.
 There's also a Calendar in which you can add personal appointments and you can also create meetings with other colleagues.